micro-chief/-SDR-Relay/README.md

 Use an address reachable by the client.
 Do not advertise `127.0.0.1` for a relay running on another host.

-SKYNET already reads `sdr-relays.ini`, but automatic generation of this file is not implemented yet.
-The example file must currently be created or updated manually.

-> [!NOTE]
-> `sdr-relays.ini` is included in this repository temporarily as a manually maintained configuration example.
-Once automatic relay configuration generation and distribution are implemented in SKYNET, this file will be removed to prevent duplicated or outdated configuration.

 ## Network topology requirement